leomccormack/sparta-site/content/docs/help/install-instructions.md

 ---
 title: "Install instructions"
-description: "Intructions on how to install the included VST plug-ins."
+description: "Instructions on how to install the included VST plug-ins."
-lead: "Intructions on how to install the included VST plug-ins."
+lead: "Instructions on how to install the included VST plug-ins."
 date: 2021-08-15T13:26:54+01:00
 lastmod: 2021-08-15T13:26:54+01:00
 draft: false